Internet café: Vietnam

 In Vietnam, almost every internet café advertises itself as a game center.
 Many internet cafés charge a fairly low fee, usually the equivalent of $0.20 – $0.75 an hour.
 Services such as food and drink are also often available.

 "Internet café" in Vietnamese is quán net or tiệm net (quán or tiệm means "store" and net is "Internet").

 United States

 Reputedly, the first kosher cybercafe was the IDT Cafe in New York City's diamond district, opened in the spring of 1997.

 Internet cafés were prevalent in the 1990s but began to decline in popularity due to the expansion of home-based email and broadband internet access points, as well as the later deployment of Wi-Fi and smartphones.
 As of 2022, LAN gaming centers can be found in metropolitan areas in the United States.
 Gaming centers are not as popular in the US compared to East Asia.
 Like those in Asia, gaming centers typically offer Internet access, food, and drinks.

-In popular culture

-Films such as The Beach and The Proposal feature an Internet café as a primary setting for significant plot development.

-In Marvel Studios' Captain Marvel, the main character enters an internet café where she looks up clues to her past.